tomasgiden/tomasgiden.github.io/content/blog/avoid-the-fallacy-of-the-software-factory.md

 ## Wrapping up

 In order to deliver value, you must first define what value you try to create.
 Then you can install a set of feedback loops in order to check that what you do is actually creating value.

+This article was also published on Transforming Embedded [here](https://transformingembedded.sigmatechnology.se/insight-post/avoid-the-fallacy-of-the-software-factory/ "Avoid the fallacy of the software factory").